akinahmet/Linux-cheat-sheet-for-AWS-Devops/README.md

    $ pwd
    ```

-2. **ls:**: The `ls` command lists files and directories within the file system, and shows detailed information about them.
+2. **ls:** The `ls` command lists files and directories within the file system, and shows detailed information about them.

     ```bash